Lauren’s Acute Lymphoblastic Leukemia Story

 Cycle A chemo

 Cycle A was every day.
-I had chemo every day for five days.
-It was about for about three or four hours a day.
-I would get two chemo drugs at that one time.
+I had chemo every day for 5 days.
+It was for about 3 or 4 hours a day.
+I would get 2 chemo drugs at that 1 time.

-The longest one I had was what they call “the red devil” (adriamycin or doxorubicin), and that was a 12-hour infusion.
-I think it was total, maybe four drugs.
+The longest one I had was what they call “the red devil” (Adriamycin or doxorubicin), and that was a 12-hour infusion.
+I think it was maybe 4 drugs total.